Annotation-guided Protein Design with Multi-Level Domain Alignment: Experimental settings

 \subsubsection{Predictive Task}

-In downstream prediction tasks, {\method} utilizes the embedding in the aligned space.
+\eat{In downstream prediction tasks, {\method} utilizes the embedding in the aligned space.
 Specifically, we not only use the protein encoder to extract the protein representations.
 We also keep the projector head to extract the more informative aligned features.
-Furthermore, we also incorporate dropout rate and weight decay to improve the generalization ability.
+The hyperparameters for the predictive task concerning PAAG-ProtBert and PAAG-ESM-2 can be found in Table ~\ref{tab:predictive_protbert_hyperparam} and Table ~\ref{tab:predictive_esm-2_hyperparam}, respectively. } In downstream prediction tasks, {\method} uses embeddings in the aligned space by employing both the protein encoder and the projector head for more informative aligned features.
+Hyperparameters for predictive tasks using PAAG-ProtBert and PAAG-ESM-2 are detailed in Table ~\ref{tab:predictive_protbert_hyperparam} and Table ~\ref{tab:predictive_esm-2_hyperparam}.